dashpay/docs/wallets/dashcore/advanced.rst

 --------------

 To close a wallet, switch to the wallet you want to close using the dropdown box to the left of the Dash logo on the tab bar.
-Then click **File -> Close Wallet** and then click the name of wallet file.
+Next click **File -> Close Wallet** and then click the name of wallet file.
 Click the dropdown box to the left of the Dash logo on the tab bar to switch between open wallets.
 This dropdown box is only shown when multiple wallets are open.

 .. figure:: img/wallet-close-confirmation.png
-   :height: 250px
+   :width: 350px

    Close wallet confirmation